Notes from the Field:

 When I moved into my little beach bungalow condominium, I inherited the care and feeding of 11 cats who had lived here for a long time before me.
 They are a fixed community.That expression is an apt, albeit unintended, double-entendre.
 It means the cats are always the same.
 Outsider cats are not welcomed by the community and there are never kittens because the cats have been, ahem: “fixed”.
 There are only 9 now (sadly, there has been some attrition) but the gap has been partially filled by two other cats, also inherited, but in their case, from an elderly relative of mine.
 I didn’t name them either.

 I take my caretaker responsibilities pretty seriously.
-While the cats are not mine (!), they get the same good care any bonafide pet of mine would get from me.
+Even though the cats are not mine (!), they get the same good care any bonafide pet of mine would get from me.
 IF I had a pet.
 And I do not.
 All cats get fed twice a day - rain or shine.
 Water is also changed twice a day.When it’s really hot I add ice.
 They eat a mixture of grain-free chicken kibble and Friskies wet food.
 Added to their diet is Lysine which boosts their immune systems according to anecdotal evidence, probiotics because the vet is a fan , and fish oil which is good for their skin and fur.
 The ones I can touch also get flea and parasite meds monthly.
-The indoor cats get taken to the vet as needed.
+The indoor cats get taken to the vet as needed and for annual vaccinations.